spielhuus/elektrophon/modules/ADSR/README.md

 ## *adsr*

 <a href="https://spielhuus.github.io/elektrophon/images/adsr-panel.jpg"><img width="200" align="right" src="https://spielhuus.github.io/elektrophon/images/adsr-titel_tmb.jpg"></a>
 An ADSR creates an envelope for describing the change of audio over time.
 The envelope can be used for amplitude, filters or pitch.
-The origin of an 555  based ADSR is published in electronics by Kirschmann, Jacky et al. This version is directly taken from René Schmitz [5] 'The Fastest Envelope in the West'.
+The origin of an 555  based ADSR is published in electronics by Kirschmann, Jacky et al [2][2].
+This version is directly taken from René Schmitz [5] 'The Fastest Envelope in the West'.
 For the Attack, Decay and Release the potentiometers are logarithmic.
 This gives better control over the values.

 ## *build*